 1. Identifying variables Thinking by primary variables Values of quantities explicitly conceived in relation to each other as dependent and independent variables and labelled on a graph (e.g., In the Water Tank task, determining volume as independent variable and height as the dependent variable and labelling on a graph).
-Thinking by secondary variables Values of original quantities conceived in terms of a common parameter such as "time" (e.g., In the Water

-Tank task, taking "time" or "radius of cross sections" as the independent variable).
+Thinking by secondary variables Values of original quantities conceived in terms of a common parameter such as "time" (e.g., In the Water Tank task, taking "time" or "radius of cross sections" as the independent variable).
 Reversing the roles Values of quantities involved in a situation explicitly conceived in relation to each other, but with the roles of input and output variables reversed (e.g., In the Water Tank task, determining volume as the dependent variable and height as the independent variable).

 2. Ways of coordinating the variables Uncoordinated way of thinking (corresponding to Thompson and Carlson's (2017) "no coordination" and "pre-coordination" levels) Considering the covarying quantities as two separate functions with respect to a common parameter or considering the change in only one variable (e.g., "The radius of first reel increases rapidly and the radius of second reel decreases slowly by the time") Indirect Coordination Conceiving the functional dependency between covarying quantities depending on a third variable.
 Incapability of conceiving the invariant relationship between the covarying quantities by removing the common parameter (e.g., In the Water Tank task, using radius of cross-sections as an implicit independent variable; "Because the water tank is enlarging in an upwards direction, it can be said that the increase in height will gradually decrease when compared with the increase in volume").
 Direct Coordination (corresponding to Thompson and Carlson's (2017) "gross coordination" and "coordination of values" levels) Directly coordinating the changes in one quantity as happening simultaneously with changes in another quantity without focusing on the intensity of change as if there is a linear relationship (e.g., "The height increases as the volume increases").
 Direct and Systematic Coordination (corresponding to Thompson and Carlson's (2017) "chunky" and "smooth continuous" covariation levels) Envisioning changes in one quantity as happening simultaneously with changes in another quantity and being able to systematically change the input variable.
 Observing the simultaneous variation in the output variable, in either chunky continuous or smooth continuous forms (e.g., "For every equal amount of change in the distance, we have to observe the simultaneous change in height."
-(Chunky) and "Amount of change in height per unit volume" (Smooth)).
+(Chunky) and "Amount of change in height per unit volume" (Smooth).
 3. Quantifying the rate of change Gross quantification Deciding perceptually without providing mathematical justification, or providing explanations involving inconsistent quantitative operations (e.g., "Because the trigonometric functions do not change linearly, I drew such a curved graph" and "As the radius increases, since the volume will increase slowly, the increase in height is slower").
 Extensive quantification Focusing on the successive changes in only one of the quantities.
 Changing the independent variable with constant and equal increments and additively comparing the simultaneous change in the dependent variable (e.g., "The height increases more for every equal amount of change in volume.").
 There is no ratio-based reasoning.
-Intensive quantification Uniformly changing the input variable (being aware that the unit can be selected as small as possible), and observing the simultaneous change in the output variable; or changing the input variable with constant and equal increments, and multiplicatively comparing the simultaneous change in the output variable (e.g., "The angle increases at a decreasing rate with respect to per unit height" and "The ratio of the increase in height to the increase in volume gradually gets bigger").